Lochgoilhead to Inveruglas

 Lochgoilhead to Arrochar

 This section begins from the waterfront car park in the centre of Lochgoilhead, and heads east up the road signposted for the public toilets.
 Continue past the houses to the end of the road, then along the path up through the trees.
-Head over the stile and continue uphill, crossing another stile and passing through a kissing gate, to reach a vehicle track signposted for the Loch Lomond & Cowal Way and ‘Donich Circular 4km.
-‘The track bears steadily uphill with the forest to the left before reaching a stile and gate and heading into the trees.
+Through the swing gate and continue uphill, then another swing gate, to reach a vehicle track signposted for the Loch Lomond & Cowal Way and ‘Donich Circular 4km.
+‘The track bears steadily uphill with the forest to the left before reaching a gate and heading into the trees.
 The route heads through the wood and passes some waterfalls before crossing a footbridge.
 On the far side of the bridge, take the path on the right that climbs steeply uphill.
 The Loch Lomond & Cowal Way follows this path until it peters out by a sign for Coilessan Hill Walk.
 Bear right and head uphill through the wide gap in the trees.
 The path in this section is faint and rough underfoot, so keep the burn to your left and head steadily uphill.
-Near the top of the rise the Loch Lomond & Cowal Way bears right to reach a stile across the fence, with wooden post marking the route.
+Near the top of the rise the Loch Lomond & Cowal Way bears right to reach a swing gate through the fence, with wooden post marking the route.

 From the gate follow the track steeply downhill, crossing two small footbridges before coming to a forest road.
 Turn right to continue down hill, and later bear right again at the fork in the road to cross Coilessan Burn.
 Continue downhill for a further 650m and turn left at the T-junction, which will lead you over bridge and past a forestry barrier to join a quiet tarmac road.
 Follow this road for just under 2km and then turn right onto a small path that leads to the shores of Loch Long.
 Follow this path as it follows alongside the shore, turns right beside a small stream, and then left to meet with a tarmac road.
 The Loch Lomond & Cowal Way turns left onto this road for a few hundred meters, then right across a wooden bridge.
 Once over the bridge, the route turns left and follows the banks of the river towards Ardgartan.
 The visitor centre is now closed, however there are still public toilets, information boards and a carpark here.
 To continue the Loch Lomond & Cowal Way, turn right up the cycle track before the carpark.
 Cross the busy A83 and follow the winding path on the other side, which climbs uphill to meet an old forest road.
 The route follows this road, ignoring the path up to the Cobbler on your left, and then turns right down a smaller path 100m past a radio mast.
 Follow this zigzagging path downhill to reach the the loch-side carpark at Arrochar.
 Head right through the carpark and follow the footpath round the shore, and across the footbridge to reach another carpark.
 For the facilities at Arrochar, turn right along the pavement, or to continue the way turn left across the main road and take the forest road between the houses, near the road bridge over Loin Water.